 Student rooms are available for use when the University is in session.
 The University reserves the right to use all rooms during vacations and recesses, in order to accommodate conference delegates and other special guests of the University.
-Students may not move on campus until their designated arrival date as provided by the Housing and Residence Life

-Office.
-A calendar of specific vacation and recess dates will be posted at appropriate intervals.
+Students may not move on campus until their designated arrival date as provided by the Housing and Residence Life.
+A calendar of specific opening and closing dates will be posted at appropriate intervals.
 In general, the residence hall will:

-- Open to freshmen and new students before the beginning of the fall semester for orientation. - Open to returning students one day prior to the first day of registration. - Close during Christmas vacation.
+- Open to freshmen and new students before the beginning of the fall semester. - Open to returning students the weekend prior to the start of the semester. - Close during Winter Break.
 (Note: Residents must leave the halls no later than 12:00 noon on the day after the last scheduled class). - Close at the end of the spring and Summer Sessions.
 (Note: Residents must leave within 24 hours of the last scheduled examination day.)
 All personal belongings must be removed from the living communities.
 The University will not assume responsibility for articles left in the living communities or rooms.
-Residents must leave the halls no later than 5:00 p.m.